Clan MacTavish: After Culloden

 What took place after the battle of Culloden in 1746 (Jacobite Rebellion or Rising of the '45) broke the Highlanders and their chiefs, those who had supported the Stuart Jacobite cause.
 The decision was made to crush the power of the Highlanders and destroy their traditional way of living."The chiefs no longer had the power to levy military service over their clansmen, nor could they control what the government was doing in the Highlands, or for that matter in the Lowlands, where most of the Lowland families had supported the English Government.
 "The property of those who had joined the rebellion was confiscated, and the 'Forfeited Estates' were administered directly by the government in pursuit of a policy of breaking up the Highlanders' way of life.
 The political, military, and judicial power of the clan chiefs was abolished.
 The Highlanders were forbidden on pain of death from wearing a tartan plaid (the kilt is the more modern equivalent), bearing arms, or carrying a dirk or dagger".
 General Cumberland loathed the Scots and considered Scotland to be a "vile spot".
 The MacTavish lands, however, were not held confiscated as both the MacTavish Chief and his son had been confined in Dumbarton Castle during the rebellion.
 MacTavish was released from prison and received a pardon for his Jacobite leanings under the General Pardon of 1747.
 By September 1747 Dugald's father, Archibald, had died, and he, Dugald MacTavish of Dunardery (Dunardry) succeeded his father as chief and is mentioned as one of the petitioners to the Masonic Lodge of Scotland to establish the Masonic Lodge of Inverary in Argyll.
 In 1757, just 10 years after Culloden, Dugald MacTavish is noted as one of the Duke (Archibald Campbell) of Argyll's chamberlains with authority to collect debts.

 Highland Clearances

-To their credit, there is no record of the MacTavish chiefs pressuring their tenants or clansmen to move off their lands.
+To their credit, there is no record of the MacTavish chiefs pressuring their tenants or clansmen to move off their lands during this period of Highland Clearances.

 After Culloden, a few of the MacTavish started to use the Thom(p)son spelling, although a few did before this time.
 The Chiefly line of MacTavish, however, retained the name MacTavish and remained seated at Dunardry.
 Parish registers and family groups of gravestones in Argyll express the transition of the name from MacTavish to Thomson.
 Some MacTavish also became known as Tawessons or Thompsons; the latter with the intrusive "p" inserted.